 Long vowels are pronounced the same as their letter name.
 The concept is often explained to students as “the long vowels say their name”.
 Long vowel sounds are typically produced when a single vowel is found at the end of a word or syllable, such as “go”.

-Another long vowel rule is simply stated in the rhyme, “When two vowels go walking, the first one does the talking.”
+Another rule for long vowel words is simply stated in the rhyme, “When two vowels go walking, the first one does the talking.”
 If there are two vowels in a word or syllable, the first vowel is usually long and the second vowel is silent, like in “boat” or “rain”.
 When this occurs, the set of vowels is referred to as a vowel digraph.
 It is important to note that there are exceptions to the rule, like “said” and “shoe”.

-Silent “e”, sometimes referred to as magic “e”, is an additional long vowel rule taught in the primary grades.
+Silent “e”, sometimes referred to as magic “e”, is an additional long vowel word rule taught in the primary grades.
 Students learn that adding a silent “e” to a CVC word can change the word’s meaning and vowel sound.
 Adding silent “e” to the word “can” turns it into “cane” and “kit” turns into “kite”.
 Short vowel sounds transform into long vowel sounds.